 Call a local police station, or better yet, go to a local police station in person.
 Typically, law enforcement organizations have staffers who are specially trained in this area.
-If you need to bring someone for moral or other support, like a family member, friend, or a personal injury attorney, feel free to do so.
+If you need to bring someone for moral or other support, like a family member, friend, or an Orange County personal injury attorney, feel free to do so.

 Procedure varies among different agencies.
 But generally, a supervisor evaluates all reports and then assigns them to investigators.
 These investigators are usually from a designated unit, which in this case would be the sex crimes division.
 Expect these investigators to talk to everyone involved, including the victim.